About the course

 You can also undertake a placement year in which you gain relevant work experience within an external business, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.
 You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.

 Training social scientists of the future

-We offer you the opportunity to follow a specialised pathway that embeds quantitative methods in your degree.
+Through our Q-Step Affiliate Status, we offer you the opportunity to follow a specialised pathway that embeds quantitative methods in your degree.
 Successful completion of specified modules entitles you to receive the qualifier ‘(Applied Quantitative Methods)’ at the end of your degree title, for example BA Sociology (Applied Quantitative Methods) and this will appear on your transcript.
 You can also receive student bursaries to go on work placements, helping you stand out when applying for jobs.

 Our expert staff

 You may already be familiar with our academics before you meet them in lectures; core A-Level texts are written by us.

 Our world-leading academics have their fingers on the pulse of modern society; whether it’s the battle between Apple and Spotify or the exploitation of female bodybuilders, we embed our innovative and sometimes controversial research into your course.

 As well as publishing bestselling books, our academics have appeared in radio and television broadcasts such as Professor Mike Roper on the BBC World Service broadcast, London: The Psychology of War and Professor Pam Cox in the BBC TWO series Shopgirls: The True Story of Life Behind the Counter and Servants: The True Story of Life Below Stairs.